-Canada is one of the world’s top education performers and among the top 3 OECD countries in spending per capita on public postsecondary education.
+Canada is one of the world’s top education performers and is the top OECD country in spending per student on public postsecondary education.
 Students score high on international tests reflecting the dedication each jurisdiction has on the quality of our education system.

 Each jurisdiction has its own quality assurance mechanisms that are used in combination to ensure quality in the country’s wide range of post-secondary institutions (Canadian Information Centre for International Credentials, 2011).
 This ensures Canada’s academic credentials continue to be valued worldwide.

 Want to study in a particular province or find out what schools are available in which province?
 Try our handy Step 1-2-3 tool to find out what programs are available, how much it costs and what documents are required as a citizen of your country.